pragma-/Plang/README.md

     > fn add(a, b) Number(a) + Number(b); add(3, "4")
      7

-But if you prefer stricter type-checking you can add type-specifiers before each parameter name:
+If you're sensible and you prefer explicit type-checking you can add type-specifiers before each parameter identifier:

-    > fn add(Number a, Number b) a + b; print(type(add)); add(3, "4")
+    > fn add(Number a, Number b) a + b; print(type(add));
       Function (Number a, Number b) -> Any

+Now the function throws a compile-time error if the types of the arguments do not match the types specified for the parameters:

+    > fn add(Number a, Number b) a + b; add(3, "4")
      Error: In function call for `add`, expected Number for parameter `b` but got String

-Now the function throws a more detailed error if the types of the arguments do not match the types specified for the parameters, before entering the function body.

-You can also specify a return type by putting a type-specifier before the function identifier:
+Since this version of `add` returns `Any`, the type of the return value will be inferred from the value being returned.
+If you prefer strict type-checking of the return value, you can specify the return type by putting its type-specifier before the function identifier:

     > fn Number add(Number a, Number b) a + b; print(type(add))
      Function (Number a, Number b) -> Number

+Now Plang will throw a compile-time error if you try to do something weird like return a `String`:

+    > fn Number add(Number a, Number b) "42"; add(3, 4)
+     Error: cannot return String from function declared to return Number

+This flexible system building from dynamic run-time type-inference to static compile-time type-checking is known as Gradual Typing.

 #### Default arguments
 In a function definition, parameters may optionally be followed by an initializer.
 This is